 - Selling coaching or consulting hours

-Many bloggers are mixing different income streams.
-For example, placing add and doing affiliate marketing.
+Many bloggers mix different income streams, such as placing ads and doing affiliate marketing.

-Being consistent with your anonymous blog and not giving up if you’re not seeing instant rewards will reward you greatly later.
+Being consistent with your anonymous blog and not giving up if you’re not seeing instant rewards will reward you significantly later.

-If you are just starting out, you should know that success will not come within one week, one month and sometimes even one week.
+If you are starting, you should know that success will not come within one week, one month, and sometimes even one week.
 That’s all ok and normal.
 Just keep doing what you do.

-Your blog success is directly linked to how much time you can put into it.
-By learning from your mistakes and amending if necessary.
+Your blog success is directly linked to how much you can put into it, by learning from your mistakes and amending if necessary.
 And by your mindset and willingness to do whatever it takes.

 At the same time, I remember that whatever I do now is better than not doing it at all.

-So, if you aren’t able to become full time blogger or put extensive amount of work on your new blogging journey, that’s ok.
+So, if you can’t become a full-time blogger or put an extensive amount of work on your new blogging journey, that’s ok.

 Do not stop.

-Even if sometime you are delayed on your posts or do not have time to share enough in social media, your consistency is what’s going to bring your success at the end and allows you to make money from your blog.
+Even if sometimes you are delayed on your posts or do not have time to share enough, your consistency will bring your success at the end and allow you to make money from your blog.

 Be gentle with yourself.

-And maybe one day, when you are successful enough, you would reveal your true identity.
+And maybe one day, when you are successful enough, you will reveal your true identity.